-Welcome to Chatwin Books, publishers of fine print and digital editions.
+Welcome to Chatwin Books, publishers of fine books in both print and digital editions.
 We are a nimble team based in Seattle, with decades of experience in the book business.
 We specialize in literary fiction, poetry, fine art and photography books, and ecology-related titles.

 For Authors: At the heart of what we do, is close work with you the author to support your craft, and your entire body of work, throughout the publication process.
 We look beyond the title at hand to create a holistic publishing approach that serves the author, taking into account your goals, readership, and style of communication to bring you to the next level in your career.
 Our location within a multi-media literary and arts space (The Book Arts Space at Arundel Books) furthers our ability to support projects with a visual component, and to work with both authors and artists to create books of exceptional quality and appeal.